Neil O'Connor: Research

-O'Connor was a pioneer in the experimental study of cognitive abilities in children with learning disabilities, various referred to as mental retardation or subnormality.
+O'Connor was a pioneer in the experimental study of cognitive abilities in children with learning disabilities, various referred to as intellectual disability or subnormality.
 He applied the advances in psychology that originated from information processing.
 He studied processes underlying perception, memory, language and spatial abilities with refined behavioural methods and derived new knowledge from comparing individuals with different levels of general intellectual ability.
 His aim was to see whether there were specific deficits over and above general deficits.
 He therefore compared different groups of participants with known specific deficits, such as visual or auditory impairments to investigate the impact of such impairments, if any, on general abilities.
 He recognised that the study of special talents was another route to elucidate the architecture of the mind.
 He considered it likely that there were specific modules in the mind that could be differentially affected by brain pathology.
 O'Connor was the author of a large number of scientific articles between 1950 and 1994.
 The major experiments were summarized in several monographs.